10 May How To Find A Good Mechanic

 When you’re scouting a shop which can handle your car repairs, seven key factors should be on your radar.
 Some are more obvious than others, but all are worth considering.

-Probably the best advice about finding a great mechanic comes from my friend Billy Craven at Shores Automotive.
-They are BMW specialist in Boca Raton, FL, but after years in the business, he was able to offer several tidbits!
+Probably the best advice about finding a great mechanic comes from my friend John Velazquez at Autobahn Automotive.
+They are BMW specialist in St. Charles, Il, but after years in the business, he was able to offer several tidbits!
 Ask around.
 This is the number one consideration for a reason.
 Word of mouth is still the best when it comes to sourcing, so be sure to ask local friends and family which mechanic they use and why.

 Bear in mind the type of car they drive.
 If they drive a high-end sports car and yours is a more basic sedan, you probably want to keep asking around for referrals.
 You don’t want to pay for a specialty auto shop unless you drive a vehicle which requires it.